roknr/inversihax/README.md

 For the code to run successfully (not throw a runtime error) you will need to `import "reflect-metadata"` at the very beginning of your code.
 This is a mandatory import as it is needed for dependency injection to work.
 Code example of where to include the statement will follow.

 ## Getting started
 This "getting started" guide provides a quick overview of the API and simple scenarios.
-Individual features are further explained in the [documentation](Docs/README.md).
+Individual features are further explained in the [documentation](Docs/README.md) while you can find examples in the [Examples](Docs/Examples) folder.
 The acronym "DI" in later uses refers to "dependency injection".

 ### 1 Creating a room
 Let's look at how to quickly set up a very simple room.